 Rocket Bean was one of the roasteries the Estonia Coffee team planned to visit last year.
-Well, tough lock.
+Well, tough luck.
 Latvia was closed for months.
 That meant no trips to Latvia, no trying coffee there, and no Black Balsam.
 But in February 2022, the stars aligned.
 Nice weather, extended weekend, and pretty cheap accommodation.
 We spent four days in Riga just walking, wandering and drinking coffee.
 Most of the coffee we tried was okayish, some of it was awful, but the Rocket Bean coffee honestly was number 1.

 What is Rocket Bean?